TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_tsn_est_example.md

   Please note that the file system support is not yet integrated to ethernet examples.

-  In this example, we configure the talker DUT to send out traffic as per the EST schedule and the listner DUT can verify the time-slots of the received packets.
+  In this example, we configure the talker DUT to send out traffic as per the EST schedule and the listner DUT or device can verify the time-slots of the received packets.

+\cond SOC_AM263X
+Please note, The receive packet time stamping of non-ptp traffic is currently not supported on AM263x.
+User needs to use other time-stamping device to capture the receive time-stamps.
+The receive packet time-stamping support is available on AM243x and AM64x.
+If AM243x or AM64x is available, you can connect to them and configure them as listener.
+\endcond

+\cond SOC_AM64X || SOC_AM243X
-  \note Host based receive packet time-stamping is enabled to estimate the packet reception timing accuracy, on the listner side.However, note we have a HW errata i2401 regarding this feature and hence host based rx packet timestamping feature should be disabled in production code.
+  \note Host based receive packet time-stamping is enabled to estimate the packet reception timing accuracy, on the listener side.However, note we have a HW errata i2401 regarding this feature and hence host based rx packet timestamping feature should be disabled in production code.
+\endcond

 See also : \ref EXAMPLES_ENET_CPSW_EST, \ref ENET_CPSW_TSN_GPTP